Sewell Barn Theatre: History

 Anna Sewell, author of the children’s story "Black Beauty", was Philip’s sister and lived in the White House, Spixworth Road, Spixworth.
 Philip owned a mare called Black Bess which used to draw his carriage along Spixworth Road and it might be supposed that Bess was the original inspiration for Black Beauty, and the barn a prototype for Black Beauty’s stable.
 The book was published by Jarrolds in 1877.

 Philip Sewell died in 1906 and left his house and estate to the City of Norwich.
 Clare House became an open air school for city children suffering from respiratory complaints and the barn became their washroom, restroom and handicraft centre.

 Since then the old hay barn has seen many uses.
 During the First World War it was used as a theatre when Catton residents put on a concert for troops billeted in the area.
 It was used for storage and also as a bicycle shed for girls of the Blyth School (which was constructed in 1929 in the grounds of Clare House).
 Clare House was demolished in 1970 and out of the rubble rose the foundations of part of the new Blyth Jex school.
 The barn later housed the very first school minibus.

 During a visit to the school in 1974 it was suggested by Norfolk County Councillors that the barn might make an admirable small theatre.
 At the time the barn was a dirty, leaky building stacked with broken school furniture and other accumulated rubbish.
 It took several years for this building, with the help of Valerie Glauert - head of Blyth Jex School - to be turned into a fully functioning small theatre.

 The Sewell Barn Theatre Company

 In 1980, the Sewell Barn Theatre Company was formed.
 Their first public production The Norfolk Furies was written and directed by Henry Burke (the first Artistic Director), and staged at the barn.

 The company stages a number of productions every year, ranging from Shakespeare to Alan Ayckbourn.
 In February 2008 the company presented its 200th production The Winter's Tale.

 Today

 Membership of the Sewell Barn company is open to everyone, and workshops are open to non-members.
 The foyer was renovated in 2012.

-As of 2016, the Artistic Directors are Cassie Tillett and Clare Williamson.
+As of 2023, the Artistic Directors are Cassie Tillett and Sabrina Poole.